alyssadata/PUBLIC_Awakening-Codex-AI-Foundations_PROVENANCE_RECEIPTS/00_INDEX/archive_invalid/START_HERE.md

+# Status Note

+This file is preserved for record history only.

+It is no longer the active start file for this repository.
+Use `00_INDEX/README.md` as the current navigation and reading-order entry point.

+---

 # Start Here

 Awakening Codex | AI Foundations is a body of work authored by Alyssa Solen (Alyssa Frances Maldon) focused on sovereignty, continuity, and drift-resistance in human–AI systems.